 Azimut Grande 26M Review (2022 Edition)

-The new-entry level for Azimut’s Grande superyacht range packs a serious punch with five cabins, 30 knots and some spectacular design inside and out.
-We jumped at the chance to sea trial the 26M at the Cannes Yacht Show
+The new entry-level offering in Azimut's Grande superyacht range makes a significant impact with its five cabins, 30-knot speed capability, and stunning design both inside and out.
+We eagerly seized the opportunity to conduct a sea trial of the 26M at the Cannes Yacht Show.

 Azimut Grande 26M Key Facts